Muntjac (Muntiacus Reevesi)

 Figure 2 “Photo” Adrian Banks with his Muntjac taken with a rifle.

-Muntjac have proved very succesful in establishing themselves in British countryside.
+Muntjac have proved very successful in establishing themselves in British countryside.
 Muntjac populations can reach very high densities and can cause a lot of damage and impact on ground flora.
-They were originally residents of decidous and coniferous woodland; spreading across farmland, but are now also found in urban areas and gardens.
+They were originally residents of deciduous and coniferous woodland; spreading across farmland, but are now also found in urban areas and gardens.

 Diets varies depending on where they live.
 They will feed on coppice shoots, flowers, seeds, nut, fruit, ivy and even garden produce and ornamental plants.

 Figure 3 “Photo” Several trophy Muntjac are displayed for all to enjoy and remember the hunt.

 Nature Status: Muntjac is classified as invasive non-native species in Britain and their release into the wild is prohibited under section 9 of the Wildlife and Countryside Act 1981.

 Life Span: Life span can be up to 16 years, but this is exceptional.